 Graduates from the PGCert can progress to the MSc programme if they achieve a satisfactory performance (e.g. C grade)

 The MSc Civil Engineering Management is accredited for Further Learning for a Chartered Engineer (non-technical).
-This means that the programme meets the requirements for Further Learning for a Chartered Engineer (CEng) under the provisions of UK-SPEC for intakes 2012-2016 for candidates that have already acquired a CEng accredited undergraduate first degree.
+This means that the programme meets the requirements for Further Learning for a Chartered Engineer (CEng) under the provisions of UK-SPEC for intakes 2017-2021 for candidates that have already acquired a CEng or accredited BEng (Hons) undergraduate first degree.

 Entry requirements are subject to regular review.
 The entry requirements applicable to a particular academic year will be published on the University website (and externally as appropriate e.g. UCAS Normally, you should have a good honours degree in an engineering, technology or science-related subject.
 However, substantial professional experience can substitute for graduate status.
 IELTS entry criteria to be an overall score of 6.5 with no less than 6.0 in any aspect.
 If you are currently employed, we request a statement of support from your employer.

 These fees are applicable for new entrants in 2017/8.
 Fees are for the academic year only, any subsequent years may be subject to an annual increase, usually in line with inflation.